Spolaa/freedom-template/DOCUMENTATION.md

     </div>
 ```

 The code above is a default structure of loader.
 In the *loader-wrapper-x* there are two components.
 The first *#loader* is loader icon.
-The second in background animation out.
+The second is parts of background animation.
+Background transiction start when *$(document).ready* , if you prefer in *assets/js/main.js* in the section loader there is helper function where you can set a timeout on transiction.

 Three line of loader icon are just one div.
 Are three thanks to pseudo-element :after and :before.
 Set those to change size and color and time to animation.
 The animation is defined as *spin* (infinite), this animation is build with a @keyframe (rotate)